-ISPE has been in the forefront of the quality metrics dialog by hosting FDA and industry forums and workshops, conducting the industry’s first Quality Metrics Pilot Program, and providing input to the FDA draft Guidances based experiential and objective pilot program data.
+ISPE has been in the forefront of the quality metrics dialog by hosting FDA and industry forums and workshops, conducting the industry’s first Quality Metrics Pilot Program, and providing input to the FDA draft Guidances based on experiential and objective pilot program data.

 The Food and Drug Administration Safety and Innovation Act (FDASIA) of 2012 provides the FDA with new authorities to ensure the safety, quality, and availability of the drug supply chain.